-1. [ ] FOR all ten nominees for director listed below.

-- [] WITHHOLD AUTHORITY to vote for all ten nominees for director listed below. - [] FOR all ten nominees for director listed below, EXCEPT WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE(S) WHOSE NAME(S) IS (ARE) LINED THROUGH.
+1. [] FOR all ten nominees for director listed below. [] WITHHOLD AUTHORITY to vote for all ten nominees for director listed below. [] FOR all ten nominees for director listed below, EXCEPT WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE(S) WHOSE NAME(S) IS (ARE) LINED THROUGH.
 Nominees: Ralph J. Roberts, Julian A. Brodsky, Brian L. Roberts, Daniel Aaron, Gustave G. Amsterdam, Sheldon M. Bonovitz, Joseph L. Castle, II, Bernard C. Watson, Irving A. Wechsler, and Anne Wexler.

-2. To approve the Comcast Corporation 1996 Stock Option Plan.

-3. To approve the amendment to the Company's Articles of Incorporation to conform class voting to the requirements of the Pennsylvania Business Corporation Law of 1988.

-4. To approve the amendment to the Company's Articles of Incorporation to provide for mirror spin-offs, mergers, and other similar transactions.

-5. To ratify the appointment of Deloitte & Touche LLP as the Company's independent auditors.

-6. To vote on such other business which may properly come before the meeting.
+2. To approve the Comcast Corporation 1996 Stock Option Plan. [] FOR [] AGAINST [] ABSTAIN 3.
+To approve the amendment to the Company's Articles of Incorporation to conform class voting to the requirements of the Pennsylvania Business Corporation Law of 1988. [] FOR [] AGAINST [] ABSTAIN 4.
+Incorporation transactions.
+To approve the amendment to the Company's Articles of to provide for mirror spin-offs, mergers, and other similar [] FOR [] AGAINST [] ABSTAIN 5.
+Company's inde To ratify the appointment of Deloitte & Touche LLP as the pendent auditors. [] FOR [] AGAINST [] ABSTAIN 6.
+To vote on such other business which may properly come before the meeting.